Philip Venables

 Philip Venables has been described as a “composer of ferocious dramatic instincts” and “an arrestingly original musical personality” by Alex Ross in The New Yorker and as “one of the finest composers around” by the Guardian.
 Philip’s output covers opera, music theatre, multimedia and text-based concert works, sound installation and chamber music, with a strong emphasis on storytelling.

-Philip’s most recent music-theatre work, The Faggots and their Friends Between Revolutions (Manchester International Festival, Festival d’Aix-en-Provence, Bregenzer Festspiele), with director/dramatist Ted Huffman, was acclaimed as “irresistibly, unforgettably compelling” by the Guardian.
+Philip’s most recent music-theatre work, The Faggots and their Friends Between Revolutions (Manchester International Festival, Festival d’Aix-en-Provence, Bregenzer Festspiele, Southbank Centre, Holland Festival, Ruhrtriennale), with director/dramatist Ted Huffman, was acclaimed as “irresistibly, unforgettably compelling” by the Guardian and “an astonishing feat of controlled chaos… Venables’ score is a delirious stylistic fantasia” by the New York Times.

-Philip’s second opera Denis & Katya (Opera Philadelphia, Music Theatre Wales, Opéra Orchestre National Montpellier), with director/dramatist Ted Huffman, won the 2019 Fedora Generali Prize for Opera and the 2020 Ivor Novello Award for Best Opera, and was shortlisted for an International Opera Award.
-Denis & Katya has been one of the most performed new operas worldwide in the last decade.
+Philip’s second opera Denis & Katya (Opera Philadelphia, Music Theatre Wales, Opéra Orchestre National Montpellier), with director/dramatist Ted Huffman, won the 2019 Fedora Generali Prize for Opera and the 2020 Ivor Novello Award for Best Opera, was shortlisted for an International Opera Award, and was named by Operabase as one of the most performed new operas worldwide in the last decade.
 Critics have called it “an intimate, haunting triumph” (New York Times), “a monumental, dramatically shattering event” (Parterre Box), and “the most brilliantly original operatic work I’ve seen in a decade…a sensitive, subtle and deeply questioning meditation on youth, voyeurism, and the age of social media” (Musical America).

 Philip’s first opera, 4.48 Psychosis (Royal Opera, London, dir.
 Huffman), was the first ever permitted adaptation of any of British playwright Sarah Kane’s work.
 The opera won the 2016 UK Theatre Award for Opera, the 2017 Royal Philharmonic Society Award for Large-scale Composition and the 2017 British Composer Award for Stage Work, and was nominated for an Olivier Award and Sky Arts South Bank Award.
 Subsequent productions have taken place in New York City (Prototype Festival), Strasbourg (Opéra National du Rhin), Dresden (Semperoper) and Munich (Reaktorhalle / Bayerische Theaterakademie).
 Critics described it: “A new brand of opera” (The Times) “rawly powerful and laceratingly honest” (The Telegraph); “A Gesamtkunstwerk of unbelievable intensity” (Klassikfavori);“he ambushes and refreshes an old art form.”
 (The Observer); “sledgehammer power” (The New Yorker); “opening our eyes to what musical theatre is capable of” (The Times Literary Supplement); one of the most exhilarating operas in years” (Spectator).